teackot/rustrone/README.md

 Copyright (C) 2022 Nikita Kravets

-This App is distributed under the terms of The GNU General Public License v3.0.
+This Software is distributed under the MIT License.